USER GUIDEο

 Units can be expanded to include ramping or startup constraints if needed.

 π¬οΈ 4.
-Renewable Data (renewable)ο
+RENEWABLE DATA (renewable)ο

 Defines variable renewable generation (wind and solar) with exogenous availability profiles.